 When creating access levels, SamCart offers flexibility and ease that you wouldn’t even find in the top course creation platforms.

 With other course apps, you generally bundle different products to create tiers.
-However, with the SamCart course app, you can even group multiple units or lessons within a course to create different tiers.
+However, with SamCart’s course creator, you can even group multiple units or lessons within a course to create different tiers.

-For instance, you may want to create two tiers for your course: basic and premium.
+For instance, you can create two tiers for your course: basic and premium.
 You can include the core lessons in the basic plan, while the advanced lessons can go in the premium plan.

 Powerful Checkout Tools

-SamCart is primarily a checkout app, and it undoubtedly has the best features in this regard.
+SamCart is primarily a checkout app, and it undoubtedly has the best features.